Jiangxi Soviet

-The Jiangxi Soviet (Note: Sometimes referred to as the Jiangxi–Fujian Soviet, which is romanized as the "Kiangsi–Fukien Soviet" in Wade-Giles.
-The official name was the Central Revolutionary Base Area.), sometimes referred to as the Jiangxi-Fujian Soviet, was a soviet area that existed between 1931 and 1934, governed by the Chinese Communist Party (CCP).
+The Jiangxi Soviet, (Note: Sometimes referred to as the Jiangxi–Fujian Soviet, which is romanized as the "Kiangsi–Fukien Soviet" in Wade-Giles.
+The official name was the Central Revolutionary Base Area.) sometimes referred to as the Jiangxi-Fujian Soviet, was a soviet area governed by the Chinese Communist Party (CCP) that existed between 1931 and 1934 in southeastern Jiangxi and southwestern Fujian province.
 It was the largest component of the Chinese Soviet Republic (CSR) and home to its capital, Ruijin.
 At the time, the CCP was engaged in a rural insurgency against the Kuomintang-controlled Nationalist Government as part of the Chinese Civil War.
 CCP leaders Mao Zedong and Zhu De chose to create the soviet in the rugged Jinggang Mountains on the border of Jiangxi and Fujian because of its remote location and defensible terrain.
 The First Red Front Army successfully repulsed a series of encirclement campaigns by the Kuomintang's National Revolutionary Army (NRA) during the first few years of the Soviet's existence, but they were eventually defeated by the NRA's fifth attempt between 1933 and 1934.
 After the Jiangxi Soviet was defeated militarily, the CCP began the Long March towards a new base area in the northwest.

 Beginning

+The Jiangxi Soviet was a large base area in the 1930s, and the first component of the Chinese Soviet Republic.

 On November 7, 1931, on the anniversary of the 1917 Russian Bolshevik Revolution, the Soviet Union helped organize a National Soviet People's Delegates Conference in Ruijin, Jiangxi province.
 Ruijin was the county seat and was selected as the capital of the new Soviet republic.
 The "Chinese Soviet Republic" was born, though the majority of China was still under the control of the Nationalist-led Government of the Republic of China.
 On that day, they had an open ceremony for the new country, and Mao Zedong and other communists attended a military parade.
 Claiming its own bank, printing its own money, and collecting tax through its own tax bureau, the modern Chinese Communist Party considers this the beginning of Two Chinas.

 With Mao Zedong as both head of state (中央执行委员会主席) and head of government (人民委员会主席), the CSR expanded, especially within Jiangxi-Fujian border region, reaching a peak territory claim of more than 30,000 km2 and a population that numbered more than three million, covering considerable parts of two provinces (with Tingzhou in Fujian).
 Its economy was doing better than most other areas that were under the control of the Chinese warlords, though still suffered by comparison to non-warlord-controlled China.
 In addition to militia, its regular army numbered more than 140,000 by the early 1930s -- larger than the armies of most contemporary Chinese warlords, though still smaller than the Nationalist forces.
 The Chinese Red Army also possessed modern communications equipment, such as telephones, telegraphs, and radios, which most Chinese warlords' armies still lacked, and was regularly transmitting and receiving wireless coded messages.